Tracheitis, Bacterial

 - Streptococcus pneumoniae

-- In children with artificial airway, most common organisms are S. aureus, Haemophilus influenzae, S. pneumoniae, Pseudomonas aeruginosa, and other gram-negative organisms.
+- In children with artificial airway, most common organisms in order of frequency are Pseudomonas aeruginosa, S. aureus, H. influenzae, S. pneumoniae, and other gram-negative organisms.

 - Viral-induced injury to the respiratory epithelium in conjunction with localized immune impairment can predispose individuals to bacterial superinfection.